 If you’re reading this page then there’s a good chance that you are searching for drug and alcohol rehab in the Mansfield or Sutton-in-Ashfield area.
-You’ve already overcome the single biggest challenge of recovering from addiction in that you’ve admitted there’s a problem.
-Whether you’ve been suffering from addiction for months or for weeks, you’re in the right place.
+You’ve already overcome the single biggest challenge of recovering from addiction in that you’ve admitted you have a problem with drug and alcohol abuse.
+Whether you’ve been suffering from addiction for months or weeks, you’re in the right place.

-Our Cassiobury Court rehab centres offer a high-quality residential rehab solution.
-We’ve been helping people overcome their addiction since 2011 and use advanced treatment programmes to make sure that you have the best chance of making a full, long-term recovery.
-More than 3,000 clients have walked through our doors, leaving behind a life of unhappy drug and alcohol abuse.
+Our Cassiobury Court rehab centre offers a high-quality residential rehab solution to help you achieve addiction recovery.
+We’ve been helping people overcome their addiction since 2011 and use advanced rehab treatment programmes to make sure that you have the best chance of making a full, long-term recovery.
+More than 4,000 clients have walked through our doors, leaving behind a life of unhappy drug and alcohol abuse.

 We need to spread awareness about addiction and that begins with education about drug and alcohol abuse.
 What are the physical, mental and social impacts of drug abuse?
 Can drug abuse be fatal?
 And why is private rehab the best solution?
 Keep reading to find out.

 The Impact of Drug Abuse

 Drug addiction is a dangerous and all-consuming disease.
 Often, addicts that arrive at our facilities for drug rehabilitation don’t recognise themselves anymore.
 The person at the end of a long process of abuse has transformed almost completely, and it’s never for the better.